hursh-shah/codex-design-skill/README.md

 ## Demo

-- Example project built with this workflow: `https://github.com/hursh-shah/demo-codex-design`
+- Example landing page one-shotted with this workflow: `https://github.com/hursh-shah/demo-codex-design`

 ## What this skill does